asbarqi/asbarqi.github.io/_build/html/_sources/index.md

 # Ahmed’s Portfolio

 Welcome to my Jupyter Book!
-This site includes my work, examples, and interactive notebooks.
+This space collects my projects and experiments for the Computing in Context course.
+Explore the notebooks and follow along as I learn and build.